lfex/lutil/README.md

 generating Mnesia tables.
 Example usage is available [here](https://github.com/oubiwann/mnesia-tutorial/blob/master/src/structure.lfe).

-If you are looking for the Clojure macros which used to be in lutil, they have since been moved to their [own project](https://github.com/lfex/clj).
+If you are looking for the Clojure macros which used to be in lutil, they have an interesting history: they were first moved to their own project, and then added to the [LFE stdlib][clj docs]!

 ## License [&#x219F;](#contents)